OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 - Check the audience (`aud`), issuer (`iss`) and subject (`sub`) of the token match the configured OIDC identity on the Octopus service account.
   - The audience must be the id of the service account and will be a GUID.
   - The issuer must be a URL using the HTTPS scheme.
-  - The subject must match exactly the configured subject on the OIDC identity and is _case-sensitive_.
+  - The subject must match configured subject on the OIDC identity and is _case-sensitive_.
+Support is available to include wildcard characters in the subject (`*` and `?` for multiple and single wildcard matches respectively).
 - If you are making the token exchange request manually (e.g. using an [issuer other than GitHub Actions](/docs/octopus-rest-api/openid-connect/other-issuers)), check that the required fields are set correctly.
 See [Exchanging an OIDC token for an Octopus access token](/docs/octopus-rest-api/openid-connect/other-issuers#OidcOtherIssuers-TokenExchange) for more information on the request format.
 - Check that the token has not expired (`exp`).
 Often identity tokens created by OIDC providers will have a short lifetime.
 - Check that the token is signed by a valid key from the issuer.
 Signing keys may be invalidated by providers under some circumstances.